 Now you need to start the hosted network, to do this type the following command:

 netsh wlan start hostednetwork

-This will start the hosted network on your PC and a connection named as MyWi-Fi (or whatever you named it) will appear in Network Connection list.
+This will start the hosted network on your PC and a connection named MyWi-Fi (or whatever you named it) will appear in the Network Connection list.

 Go to Control Panel, Network and Internet and open Network Connection.
 Or copy and paste this “Control Panel\Network and Internet\Network Connections” in Windows Explorer.